-The issue with LCD/LED screens displaying HDR content is that they do not have enough dimming zones, even though the zones don’t turn completely off which reduces blooming/haloing but not nearly enough.
+The issue with LCD/LED screens displaying HDR content is that they do not have enough dimming zones; even though the zones don’t turn completely off which reduces blooming/haloing but not nearly enough.
 It’s still extremely obvious in practice, making HDR content look very distracting and unnatural, with brightness just illuminating darker sections of the screen.

 EDIT: As of 2021, only now has someone done full array local dimming (FALD) properly, and it’s Samsung, first with their flagship Q90T but they’ve continued to do it with their flagship 4k (not 8k) “QLED” TVs into 2021.
 See below.

 So what does this mean?
 Well, if you look at the full review, it means with FALD turned on, the Q90T does 10,000:1 dynamic contrast reliably, and more in HDR content.
 The QN90A (successor to Q90T) does over 25,000:1 in the same test.
-This is the new best performing LCD in the world, the QN90A might finally surpass plasma in overall static image quality!
-Ultimately it still isn’t enough to dethrone OLED in a dark room, which Samsung is moving to, but it should be close unless bright HDR content actually triggers the dreaded haloing/glowing that ruins all other LCD local dimming.
+This is the new best performing LED in the world, but ultimately it still isn’t enough to dethrone OLED which is why Samsung has moved on to OLED.

 So what about the HDR content that is out there?
 The majority of mainstream movies today end up releasing Ultra-HD HDR blu-ray versions with typically very good HDR implementations, and many classics were remastered with surprisingly good HDR.
 So the HDR scene is big in the movie industry.